-For each Line, 2 through 8, add the amounts in Columns A, B, and C, and write the combined totals for each line in Column D.
+ENOTE For each Line, 2 through 8, add the amounts in Columns A, B, and C, and write the combined totals for each line in Column D.

 Line 2 - Write each member's "everywhere" sales factor.
-Exclude any items eliminated in Column D of Steps 2 or 3.
+Exclude any receipts eliminated in Column D of Steps 2 or 3.

 Line 3 - Write each member's Illinois sales factor.
-Exclude any items eliminated in Column D of Steps 2 or 3.
+Exclude any receipts eliminated in Column D of Steps 2 or 3.

-Line 4 - For each column, divide the amount Line 3 by the amount in Column D, Line 2.
+Line 4 - For each column, divide the amount on Line 3 by the amount in Column D, Line 2.

-Line 5 - For each column, multiply the amount on Line 4 by the amount on Line 1, Column D.
+Line 5 - For each column, multiply the amount on Line 4 by the amount in Column D, Line 1.